March 2021 Yu Suzuki Interview Part Two | SEGA Hard Historia

 YS: I'd been working on arcade games for a long time, and those tended to be built around a 3-minute play time, right?
 In order to increase income, an effort was made to make games that average less than three minutes.
 However, I thought I'd like to try making a game you could play for 30 minutes, 3 days, or even a week, and convey a message gradually during play.

 I thought an RPG would probably be the best candidate for slow-paced play - an adventure or an RPG.
 The adventure and RPG games that left a strong impression on me were Mystery House, Ultima, and Wizardry.
 The earliest ones were on the Apple II, and had those beautiful blurred line graphics.
-Back when graphics were poor and only text adventures were available, Apple used line-drawing illustrations, but something being unfinished is what stimulate the imagination, doesn't it?
+Back when graphics were poor and only text adventures were available, Apple used line-drawing illustrations, but something being unfinished is stimulates the imagination, doesn't it?

 One of the games that evolved from there was Dragon Quest, but I had something different in mind for evolving the RPG, not a world like Dragon Quest.
 It was a direct evolution from Ultima, and from Mystery House.
 In my mind, that's what paved the way to Shenmue.
 It's like the way a school of kung fu branches out into different styles.